digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Linux only instances
 - General Purpose and max IO Performance Modes
 - General Purpose = default for 99% of uses
-- Bursting and Provisoned Throughput Modes
+- Bursting and Provisioned Throughput Modes
 - Storage Classes Standard and IA Classes
 - Standard is the default
 - Life cycle polices can be used with classes

 ## ALB

 - ALB is layer 7 LB understands HTTP/S
-- Scalable and highly-avalable
+- Scalable and highly available
 - Target group is just a collection of targets
 - Internet facing or Internal
 - Listens on the outside < Sends to target Groups
-- Houly rate and LCU Rate (Capacity)
+- Hourly rate and LCU Rate (Capacity)
 - Targets = Target Groups which are addressed via rules
 - Rules are path based or host based.
-- Supports EC2mECS EKS Lambda, HTTPS, HTTP/2 and websockets
+- Supports EC2mECS EKS Lambda, HTTPS, HTTP/2 and web sockets
 - ALB can use SNI for multiple SSL Certs - host based rules
-- Only use clasic load balancers for legacy
+- Only use classic load balancers for legacy

 ## Launch Configurations

-- Allows you to define teh configuartion of an EC2 instance in advance
+- Allows you to define teh configuration of an EC2 instance in advance
-- AMI, Instance Type,Stoarge & key Pair
+- AMI, Instance Type, Storage & key Pair
 - Networking & Storage groups
 - Userdata & IAM Role
 - Both are NOT editable - defined once LT has versions